aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/composite-markers/_index.md

 {{% alert color="primary" %}}

 We have introduced the Composite Markers feature.
-Now, the user can join markers together as a composite marker by making use of concatenating char i.e., “&”.
-For example, *&= Parameters!ReportYear.Value & "-" &Parameters!ReportMonth.Value  &" Sales Report"*.
-The marker consists of two Parameter markers and two static text markers.
+Now, the user can join markers together as a composite marker by using the concatenation character, i.e., '&'.
+For example, *=& Parameters!ReportYear.Value & "-" & Parameters!ReportMonth.Value & " Sales Report"*.
+The marker consists of two parameter markers and two static text markers.

 {{% /alert %}}